kvu787/httpVirt/README.md

      console.log('Message received: ' + message);
   }

+  webSocket.onopen = function () {
-  // send command as outgoing message webSocket.onopen = function () {
+    // when websocket is ready, send command as outgoing message webSocket.send('ls -a');
-    webSocket.send('ls -a');
   }

   // onmessage handler will print output
 });
 ```

+4. You should see `Message received: <command output>` in the console.